Jump to a section:

 Missouri Department of Agriculture, Missouri Agriculture’s Economic Contribution: Economic impact of the agriculture industry in Missouri for the state as a whole and by county.

-U.S. Department of Agriculture, Agricultural Exports: Exports by state and by commodity.
+U.S. Department of Agriculture, Agricultural Trade Data: Imports and exports by state and by commodity.

 U.S. Department of Agriculture, Ag Census Web Maps: Crops, farms, and livestock by county.